electronstudio/pygame-zero-book/chapters/2_simple_games.md

 <<(programs/16_collisions2_sound_animation.py)
 \end{codelisting}

-* Record your own sound effect
+* Record your own sound effect and add it to the game.
-* Add more boxes or sprites that move in different ways to avoid
+* Add more boxes or sprites that move in different ways for the player to avoid.
-* Add a second alien controlled by different keys or gamepad
+* Add a second alien controlled by different keys or gamepad for player 2.

 \vspace{\parskip}
 \end{minipage}